Jai Vardhan Yadav

-Jai Vardhan Yadav alias Bachcha Yadav is an Indian politician.
+Jai Vardhan Yadav (alias Bachcha Yadav; born 27 July 1978) is an Indian politician.
 He was elected to the Bihar Legislative Assembly from Paliganj assembly.
 Yadav started his political career in 2005 from Raghopur assembly as a member of Indian National Congress party but lost.
 In 2015 he was elected Member of Bihar Legislative Assembly as a member of the Rashtriya Janata Dal.
 He is a grandson of Ram Lakhan Singh Yadav.
 He left the Rashtriya Janata Dal on 20 August 2020 and same day joined Janata Dal (United) in the presence of cabinet minister Bijendra Prasad Yadav.